 Rising early presents an opportunity to see downtown Halifax while it’s relatively quiet.
 Save for the occasional runner there’s every chance you’ll have the normally busy boardwalk to yourself.

 The soft morning light makes it an ideal time for photography along the waterfront.
-With the right weather you may see a golden sky above Georges Island.
+With the right weather, you may see a golden sky above Georges Island.

-The relative quietude of early morning makes it a lovely time of day appreciate the city’s vibe.
+The relative quietude of early morning makes it a lovely time of day to appreciate the city’s vibe.

 Set aside at least a couple of days to explore Halifax.
 The Canadian Museum of Immigration at Pier 21, Maritime Museum of the Atlantic and Halifax Citadel count among key attractions.
 Break up the sightseeing in the provincial capital’s pubs, cafés and restaurants.

 3 – Ride North America’s oldest saltwater ferry route

 The ferries crossing Halifax Harbour present outstanding views of the Halifax skyline.
 That includes the Queen’s Marque, an upscale waterfront development that hosts The Muir, Halifax’s first Autograph Collection hotel.